Stewart–Screven Monument: Design

 The monument is a large marble obelisk, rising to a height of 50 ft, with the base covering 30 sqft.
-It is located in the center of the cemetery near the Midway church, and it is the tallest structure in the cemetery.
+It is located in the center of Midway Cemetery, near the Midway Congregational Church, and it is the tallest structure in the cemetery.
 Four copper plates adorn each face of the monument near its base, with the following inscriptions on them:

 The plate on the west face of the monument bears no text and instead depicts the Midway Church building.